 Non-working days and optimising timings

-Bacs provide a definitive list of working days for the Direct Debit system.
+Bacs provide a list of working days for the Direct Debit system in their annual Bacs processing calendar.
 Submissions to the banks cannot be made on non-working days, and the banks themselves will not process any Bacs messages on non-working days.

 While the banks may not work on non-working days, it is possible to receive messages they previously sent you.
 For example, payment failure reports distributed overnight on a Friday are available to download on a Saturday morning.